joesmusings/quartz/content/references/Follow Curiosity - by Jakob Greenfeld - Play Permissionless.md

 >
 > That you should keep going.

-How do you tell the difference between 5is and shiny object syndrome?
+How do you tell the difference between this and shiny object syndrome?